molgenis/molgenis.org/public/documentation/guide-explore.md

 ![Dataexplorer first screen](/res/images/dataexplorer/genome_browser.png?raw=true, "dataexplorer/genome_browser")

-If a selected entity has chromosome and position attribute the genome browser will be shown.
+If a specific entity has a chromosome and position attribute, the genome browser will be shown.
 The browser used by MOLGENIS is the [Dalliance](http://www.biodalliance.org "Dalliance") genome browser.
-Clicking on a row in the data table will make the genome browser zoom to the coordinates of that row.
+By clicking on a row in the table, the genome browser will zoom on the coordinates of that row.
-A button ('apply filters') is available at the bottom of the genome browser to filter the data table based on the coordinates currently in shown in the genome browser.
+A button ('apply filters') is available at the bottom of the genome browser, to filter the table based on the coordinates that are currently shown in the genome browser.

 ## Try it out

 Upload the [vcf_example_file](/data/Documentation_VCF.vcf "VCF example file") using the importer.
-Let's select an entity containing genomic variants by selecting the entity name you just chose for the upload in the entity select.
+Let's select an entity containing genomic variants, by selecting the entity name you just chose for the upload in the entity select.
-Let's assume we have a specific location we are interested in, say position 103214569 at chromosome 7, so we'd like to search for that specific line in the entity.
+Let's assume we have a specific location we are interested in, say position 103214569 at chromosome 7.
+We'd like to search for that specific line in the entity.
 Let's first use the search box to see if we can find the line that way: enter "103214569" in the search box and press enter.

 But now we like to take a look at all variation on chromosome 7.
-As you can imagine searching for "7" in all the attributes in the data will give us a lot of results we are not looking for.
+As you can imagine searching for "7" in all the attributes in the data, will give us a lot of results we are not looking for.
 So we'd like to filter for this value specifically for the chromosome attribute.

-Click the filter icon in front of "#CHROM" in the attribute selection tree and enter "8" in the input field then click "apply"
+Click on the filter icon in front of "#CHROM" in the attribute selection tree, and enter "8" in the input field.
+Then click "apply".
-However we meant to search for chromosome 7, so let's click the filter in the active filters box, and change the value to 7.
+However, we meant to search for chromosome 7, so let's click the filter in the active filters box, and change the value to 7.
-We now have all the values for chromosome 7 in the table, however the results are divided over several pages of results, we'd like to view them all in one screen; click the "rows per page" dropdown below the table and select "100" this will show 100 results per page.
+We now have all the values for chromosome 7 in the table, however, the results are divided over several pages of results.
+We'd like to view them all in one screen; click the "rows per page" dropdown below the table, and select "100".
+This will show 100 results per page.
-The "FILTER" column shows the same value for every line, we are not interested in this column so let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.
+The "FILTER" column shows the same value for every line.
+Since we are not interested in this column, let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.

 Click any column header in the table to sort the data based on that column, click again to sort in the opposite direction.
-Click one of the lines in the data table to zoom to the position of this variant in the genome browser.
+Click one of the lines in the table to zoom to the position of this variant in the genome browser.
 Click the symbol in front of the "SAMPLES" column header to show the columns belonging to the samples.

-Click the magnifying glass in front of the dataline to show a report for that line.
-The default report is just showing all attribute values in a structured way.
+Click the magnifying glass in front of the dataline, to show a report for that line.
+The default report just shows all attribute values in a structured way.
 However, as stated above, all kinds of reports can be added at runtime.

 # Inline editing

 Click the edit icon and change the chromosome from 7 to 8 and save.
 Adding a row works the same way, only without the prefilled fields.
-Now let's click the red garbage bin icon in front of a line to delete this line from the entity.
+Now, let's click the red garbage bin icon in front of a line to delete this line from the entity.

 TODO: add figure